-Winter is the most popular time to visit Mexico and there are many good reasons to visit this time of year as opposed to during other seasons.
+Winter is the most popular time to visit Mexico, and there are many good reasons to visit this time of year as opposed to during other seasons.
+Besides being the perfect time to seek the south of the border sunshine and warmth, you can also witness unique holiday celebrations and see some natural phenomena that you might miss other times of the year.
 If you choose to travel in the spring, summer or fall, you may find better deals and fewer crowds, but there are some very good reasons why winter is generally the busiest time of year.
-Besides being the perfect time to seek the south of the border sunshine and warmth, you can also witness some unique holiday celebrations and see some natural phenomena that you might miss other times of the year.

 Winter Weather: Escape the Cold

-Folks from northern climes often like to flee the frosty weather and seek out the sun and warmer weather Mexico has to offer during the winter months.
+Folks from northern climes often like to flee the frosty weather and seek out the sun and warmer climate Mexico has to offer during the winter months.
 Mexico's weather is not uniformly hot, however, and wintertime can see some chilly temperatures in some areas - so do your research!
 Beach destinations will generally be warm unless you catch the occasional cold front.
-Destinations at higher altitudes like Mexico City and San Cristobal de las Casas can get quite cold in winter, especially at night and in the mornings; afternoons are still generally sunny and warm.
+Destinations at higher altitudes like Mexico City and San Cristobal de las Casas can get quite cold in winter, especially at night and in the mornings, while afternoons are still generally sunny and warm.

 Holidays and Festivals

 Encounters with Wildlife

 Animal lovers, take note: it's not just people who head south of the border for warmth and sun.
 There are many migratory animal species that make the trip for similar reasons, making winter a great time for wildlife observation.
 Here are just a few animals you'll be more likely to spot in the winter months: